Washington University in St. Louis - Brown School

 Brown School students benefit from a specialized Career Services team with expertise in career strategies in the social service and public health sectors.
 Our alumni are employed in careers with impact across the United States and in over 50 counties.
 Brown School graduates are valued for their leadership and vision in professional roles such as founders and directors of nonprofits, community development executives, mixed-income community managers, local health officers, policy analysts, program managers and evaluators, school and community liaisons, urban education reformers, social entrepreneurs, and strategic planners.

 Recent graduates have been employed in positions such as: Executive Director for Community Development, Civic Engagement Organizer, Community Development Specialist, U.S. Senate Communication Specialist, Financial Stability Counselor, Asset Manager & Housing Specialist, Community Engagement Manager, Development Officer for Medical and Hunger Relief, Health Policy Associate, Social Enterprise Manager, Planning and Allocations Associate, Lobbyist, Research Analyst, and Creative Director, to name a few.

 The Office of Admissions practices a holistic review process, and additional evaluation guidelines are available on our website for the MSW Application and MPH Application.
-All returned Peace Corps Volunteers who have satisfactorily completed their service are eligible to be considered for the Fellowship, as well as a variety of other merit-based scholarships.
-Applicants will indicate their Peace Corps experience and interest in merit-based scholarships in the application for admission.
+All returned Peace Corps Volunteers who have satisfactorily completed their service are eligible to be considered for the Fellowship, as well as a variety of other Brown School scholarships.
+Applicants will indicate their Peace Corps experience and interest in scholarships in the application for admission.
 Applicants applying by priority deadlines will receive priority consideration for the Coverdell Fellowship.